Access our First Foods® Database in the Solid Starts App.

 No

 Pomelo may be introduced as soon as baby is ready to start solids, which is generally around 6 months old.
 Note that pomelo and other acidic foods can cause a harmless rash on skin that comes into contact with the juices and can contribute to diaper rash.
-Lastly, pomelo contains certain compounds that interact negatively with many medications, so if baby is taking medications, consult with a pediatric healthcare professional before introducing pomelo.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

 Serve large pieces of pomelo segments with the peel, membrane, and seeds removed.
-If baby bites off a too-big piece, stay calm as this is a learning moment.
+If baby bites off a big piece, stay calm as this is a learning moment.
 It’s important to give baby an opportunity to independently work the food out of their mouth.
 Refrain from sticking your fingers in baby’s mouth, which can inadvertently push the food further back on the tongue.

 Continue offering thin slices or bite-size pieces of pomelo.
 At this age, some toddlers show more selective eating habits.
 Pomelo is often served as part of a layered salad – consider asking the child to help mix the salad as an activity to get them interacting with the food in a no-pressure way.